Travel Guide

 Kangra Dress

 Traditional dress of Himachal Pradesh for women in these districts is very famous, and women always wear this during any auspicious occasion or in a wedding ceremony.
-The traditional dress includes a long blouse-like shirt without a button with a long skirt full of pletas called “Ghaghri” and red in color and carries a dupatta over their head.
-This dress becomes authentic when women wear their traditional jewelry of gold as mang tika and a large round nose ring called “Nath.”
+The traditional dress includes a long blouse-like shirt without a button with a long skirt full of plates called “Ghaghri” and red and carries a dupatta over their head.
+This dress becomes authentic when women wear their traditional jewellery of gold as mang tika and a large round nose ring called “Nath.”

-Men’s traditional dress includes a frock like a kurta with pleats and pajamas called “Suthan,” but nowadays men wear simple kurta and pajama and women prefer wearing salwar suit with dupatta on their head as the veil in daily routine.
-In hilly areas of Mandi and solan, women wear salwar suits with “Dhatu” to cover their heads.
+Men’s traditional dress includes a frock like a kurta with pleats and pyjamas called “Suthan,” but nowadays men wear simple kurta and pyjama and women prefer wearing salwar suit with dupatta on their head as the veil in daily routine.
+In hilly areas of Mandi and Solan, women wear salwar suits with “Dhatu” to cover their heads.

 FAQs